openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

       :width: 800
       :align: center

 #.
-Check the **InfluxDB-Grafana Plugin** box and fill-in the required fields as indicated below.
+Tick the **InfluxDB-Grafana Plugin** box and fill-in the required fields as indicated below.

    a.
 Specify the number of days of retention for your data.
    b.
 Specify the InfluxDB admin password (called root password in the InfluxDB documentation).